Okay, so the “anti-blogger” in the title of this post is a misnomer.

 For example, all of my clutter solutions that worked when my children were tiny magically lost their power in a household of school-aged children.
 Things that worked with 4 children are a hot mess with 6.
 And the strategies I used with toddlers and preschoolers don’t quite work the same with middle schoolers (although some of them surprisingly do!).

-I’m not quitting the blog; in fact, I’ve got some pretty fun things to share with you, and I’m more excited about blogging than I’ve been in a long time.
+I’m not quitting the blog; I’ve got some fun things to share with you, and I’m more excited about blogging than I’ve been in a long time.
 But if you’re looking for the “50 easy steps to a peaceful morning” or the “guaranteed solution to end sibling rivalry,” this is definitely not the right place.

 If you’re looking for real, though…that I’ve got!